abajwa-hw/ambari-nifi-service/README.md

     - Import template by clicking on Templates (third icon from right) which will launch the 'Nifi Flow templates' popup
      ![Image](../master/screenshots/nifi-flow-templates.png?raw=true)
     - Browse and navigate to where ever you downloaded Twitter_Dashboard.xml on your local machine
     - Click Import.
-Now the template should appear.
+Now the template should appear
      ![Image](../master/screenshots/nifi-flow-templates1.png?raw=true)
     - Close the popup